walterokello/Coursera_Capstone1/README.md

 # Conclusion:

 In conclusion, based on the work done below, the data set cannot tell us the the possibility of getting into a car accident, but can tell us that if we are in an accident in certain conditions how severe it would be.

+The decision tree model works 100% of the time on the test data after being trained.